SquareBracketAssociates/NewToolsInPharo/Chapters/Illimani/Illimani.md

 We benchmarked the loading of a DataFrame but this time without the instrumentation.
 We used the default GC parameters when running these benchmarks.
-To improve the reproducibility of benchmarking, we used the best developer techniques for the benchmarks: we cut the internet connexion and stopped all non-vital applications.
+To improve the reproducibility of benchmarking, we used the best developer techniques for the benchmarks: we cut the internet connection and stopped all non-vital applications.
 We run each of the benchmarks n-times and then we reported the average execution time with the standard deviation.
 We benchmarked the loading of 3 CSV files of different sizes: 500 MB, 1.6 GB, and 3.1 GB.
 We present the results of the benchmarks for the 3 different CSV files in Table *@benchmarkGCTime*.